michalbladowski/coding-challenge-nordea/README.md

-## coding-challenge-nordea
+## coding-challenge demo application
 Repository containing a coding challenge project

 ### Goal
 Project shows usage of Spring Boot, Spring Batch, Spring Data with HSQL, Spring Cache and REST services.

 ### Workflow
-On startup application creates database structure (table Person) and populates it with some random data.
+On startup application creates database structure (table Person in HSQL database) and populates it with some random data.

 Application also exposes two endpoints:
 ```